 Abstract: We develop a method to compute global solutions to continuous-time heterogeneous agent (HACT) models with aggregate risk, non-stationarity, and financial constraints.
 When the cross-sectional distribution evolves stochastically, the associated master equation becomes second order.
 First, we provide a heuristic derivation of the second-order master equation with a stochastic Kolmogorov forward equation and show how its distributional derivatives can be approximated using a polynomial chaos expansion, thereby transforming it into a standard, albeit high-dimensional, partial differential equation (PDE).
 Second, building on the Deep BSDE approach for high-dimensional PDEs, we develop a general-equilibrium extension -- GE-Deep BSDE -- that jointly solves for value functions, equilibrium prices, and distributional consistency using multi-objective deep learning.
 Applying the method to a two-asset model, we show that while total factor productivity shocks fail to generate sufficient risk premia, stochastic capital depreciation with collateral constraints produces endogenous risk and helps reconcile microeconomic wealth dispersion with macro-finance evidence.

-Presentations: T2M Conference (2025), Centre for Advanced Study at the Norwegian Academy of Science and Letters (2025), ECONDAT Spring Meeting (2025), Stanford Institute for Theoretical Economics Workshop on Asset Pricing (2025)*, World Congress of the Econometric Society (2025)*, Conference on Deep Learning for Dynamic Stochastic Models (2025)
+Presentations: T2M Conference (2025), Centre for Advanced Study at the Norwegian Academy of Science and Letters (2025), ECONDAT Spring Meeting (2025), Stanford Institute for Theoretical Economics Workshop on Asset Pricing (2025)*, World Congress of the Econometric Society (2025)*, Conference on Deep Learning for Dynamic Stochastic Models (2025), Artificial Intelligence and the Macroeconomy Conference (2026)

 (*by co-author)